build 3.0.0 · aes-256-gcm / post-quantum · eu/de · ram only

 the gaps

-Paramant's application infrastructure is fully EU-based and EU-owned:
+Paramant's core application infrastructure is EU-based and EU-owned:

-Full migration plan including rollback procedures is documented in the repository (docs/migration-bunny.md).
+The migration history, including rollback procedures, is documented in the repository (docs/migration-bunny.md).

 why we document this